OpenIPC/device-cip-37210/README.md

 2) Insert microSD card into camera microSD card slot.

 3) Power up your camera.
 From this moment you should be able to boot from the spi flash OpenIPC U-Boot (without BURN utility).
 If not so, you should correctly re/flash OpenIPC U-Boot to the spi flash ([U-boot step](https://github.com/OpenIPC/device-cip-37210/blob/main/README.md#flashing-openipc-u-boot)).
-To enter OpenIPC U-boot console hit `Ctrl+C` during message appear.
+To enter OpenIPC U-boot console hit any key during message appear.

 4)  Execute from OpenIPC U-boot command line booted from the spi flash (line by line and not all together):